March 15, 2017

-Student Ambassador Alexa Sorenson shared this wonderful account of her evening out at the Orchestra this winter.
+Student Ambassador Alexa Sorenson chronicles her evening out at Orchestra Hall.

 All hometown bias aside, the Minnesota Orchestra is one of the greatest symphonies in the United States, as well as having a prominent place in the worldwide community of classical music.
 I am so lucky to be able to work as a Student Ambassador for this amazing organization, and I am here today to convince you all that you NEED to get downtown and see them asap.
 If seeing an orchestra full of incredibly talented musicians play some of the most influential music ever written isn't enough to get you to go, I hope these suggestions on how to "make a night of it" do.